dopplerimager/sdi/readme.markdown

 by the SDI software, so it is worth running this executable at least, to get the license dialog out of the way for future use.

+Another thing to be aware of is that the first time psftp.exe is run (used to send back realtime data snapshots) it will ask to confirm the identity of the remote server.
+It will just hang the ftp until you confirm.
+This should not affect SDI operation however, just delay the ftp.